cargo-bins/cargo-binstall/README.md

 ---

-If you have ideas / contributions or anything is not working the way you expect (in which case, please include an output with `--log-level debug`) and feel free to open an issue or PR.
+If you have ideas/contributions or anything is not working the way you expect (in which case, please include an output with `--log-level debug`) and feel free to open an issue or PR.